Horizon489732/E.A.R.L._Bot/README.md

 # Everywhere-Anytime-Ready-for-Loading-BOT
 - E.A.R.L.
 Bot will be a personal autonomous assistant ready to help you carry your items.
 E.A.R.L.
-Bot will be able to follow you around using tracking modules and sensors.
+Bot will be able to follow you around using tracking modules and sensors, helping students carry things around campus!

 ##Team Members & Roles
 - Michelle Lee